 2. A Competitor Launched a New Site

 Capitalism and business ownership is all about keeping up with the competition.
 We get it.
 But don’t blindly follow the other guys when they launch a new website, feature, or update.
 Remember the trends we talked about above?
 Your competition may not realize they’re falling for something that will be obsolete in six months.
 Instead, look at their site and consider why they wanted a redesign or what problem they’re solving and if you’re having the same problem.
 If you can’t seem to find the answers, then you’re not ready for a redesign.

 Why mess with a good thing?
 If your website is performing and you’re getting traffic, sales, leads, etc., then a redesign doesn’t make sense.
-Often, we have to look at our clients and flat out tell them “no” because their website is doing spectacular just the way it is!
-We know how tempting it can be to change something that seems so small, but on the back end it requires a lot of time and effort.
+Often, we have to look at our clients and flat-out tell them “no” because their website is doing spectacularly just the way it is!
+We know how tempting it can be to change something that seems so small, but on the back end, it requires a lot of time and effort.
 If your site is doing well for your business, avoid falling into the pit of thinking that you need to change something just because you want to.